On October 31st, 1974, Laura Ann Aime was attending a Halloween party with friends.

 Over time, half-truths and speculation become accepted as “fact”.

 This can cause issues when people are recalling past events.
-Especially events that occurred decades ago.
-Instead of simply reporting what they personally witnessed, they will sometimes add tidbits of information that they heard elsewhere.
+Specifically, events that occurred decades ago.
+Instead of simply reporting what they personally witnessed, they will occasionally include tidbits of information heard elsewhere.

 A person can do this without even realizing it.